ZhimaoLin/direct-approval-rate-and-release-deadline/README.md

 ## Step 1:
-This step will generate `step1_results` folder that contains a csv file for each repository.
+This step will generate `step1_results` folder that contains a csv file for each repository. <br>
 Each csv file contains the following information:
 * review_number
   * The id of the code review
 * revision_number